ned14/llfio/Readme.md

 CMake todos:
 - Add doxygen generation support
-  - Add ctest script to build the docs (and report warnings to cdash), pushing if successful new docs to github (resetting the gh-pages SHA)
-    - cmake --build . --target afio_docs
   - Get travis to push latest doxygen docs to github for me
 - Push artifacts to:
   - curl --data-binary @test.txt https://dedi4.nedprod.com/static/files/upload
+- For non-embedded config, cmake should stamp git submodule SHAs so I can dispense with the upd method of submodule stamping
 - Any dependency .natvis need to be compiled in!
-- For non-embedded config, cmake should stamp git submodule SHAs so I can dispense with the upd method of submodule stamping
+- Rename all ParseProjectVersionFromHpp etc to parse_project_version_from_hpp etc
 - Static library edition appears to not be encoding extended error code detail?
   - Add a unit test!